confluentinc/examples/ccloud-monitoring/docs/monitoring-overview.rst

 Monitoring Container Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 #.
-Create a |ccloud| cluster by running the following commands, this will take a few minutes:
+Create a |ccloud| cluster by running the following commands.
+This will take a few minutes:

    .. code-block:: bash